Best Canon 80D Lenses

 It’s important to be aware that, while you CAN use full-frame lenses on crop-sensor bodies, you CANNOT use crop-sensor lenses on full-frame bodies.
 Full-frame cameras should only use full-frame lenses.

 This is because a crop-sensor body like that of the Canon 80D has a sensor sized at 24mm, while a full-frame sensor is normally 35mm.
-A crop-sensor lens can easily fit onto a full-frame sensor, but the opposite does not work and is not recommended.
+A full frame-sensor lens can fit onto a crop sensor camera, but the opposite does not work and is not recommended.

 If you can remember that and the crop factor (1:6 for Canon), you now have the ability to choose between both EF and EF-S lenses for your Canon 80D.